 Trustees as such shall not receive any stated salaries for their services, but nothing contained herein shall be construed to preclude any Trustee from serving the Society in any other capacity and receiving compensation directly or indirectly on due notice to the Board of Trustees.Trustees having actual or apparent conflicts shall recuse themselves from deliberations and voting on matters giving rise to such conflict.

 Section 10.
 Action by Trustees Without a Meeting

-Any action required in these By-Laws or under applicable law to be taken at a meeting of the Board of Trustees, or any action which may be taken at a meeting of the Board of Trustees, may be taken without a meeting if a consent in writing or by teleconference or electronic means, setting forth the action to be taken, shall be verified by eighty percent (80%) of the Trustees.
+Any action required in these By-Laws or under applicable law to be taken at a meeting of the Board of Trustees, or any action which may be taken at a meeting of the Board of Trustees, may be taken without a meeting if a consent in writing setting forth the action to be taken, is signed by all of the Trustees.